Keeping low "profile" helps Canadian miner gain approval in Peru

 Opponents of mining projects like Newmont’s say they want to protect important local water resources and prevent pollution, but mining advocates say local concerns have been hijacked by politically ambitious ideologues who polarize negotiations.

 Production at Constancia is slated to start in 2014, with full production seen by the second quarter of 2015.
-Hudbay plans to roughly triple the size of its copper output over the next four years to 125,000 metric tons (137789 tons) a year, largely on the back of production from Constancia.
+Hudbay plans to roughly triple the size of its copper output over the next four years to 125,000 tonnes a year, largely on the back of production from Constancia.

 Peru faces more than 200 pending social conflicts, many related to mining projects, and President Ollanta Humala has replaced two prime ministers during his one-year administration after protests against mining turned violent.